List of Future Diary characters: John Bacchus

-The Eleventh Diary user and final one to be introduced.
-Bacchus (Balks in the English dub) is the Mayor of Sakurami City and is mastermind behind the Diary Game as he was the one who convince Deus to create the battle royal that will determine Deus' successor.
-Bacchus diary is the Watcher Diary ("The Watcher" in the Japanese version) which enables him to read the other diary users entries including the Apprentice Diary users.
+(ジョン バックス, Jon Bakkusu) – Balks in the English dub – is the Eleventh Diary user and final one to be introduced.
+He is the Mayor of Sakurami City and is mastermind behind the Diary Game as he was the one who convince Deus to create the battle royal that will determine Deus' successor.
+Bacchus' diary is the Watcher Diary ("The Watcher" in the Japanese version) which enables him to read the other diary users entries including the Apprentice Diary users.
 The diary's powers can be countered if the user of the diary changes the information that comes up, before it is viewed on the Watcher Diary.
 A believer in Nazi ideology, Bacchus' main goal is to create a race of superior beings with him as their leader.
 Despite his ideology, he is a gentleman, befriending Kamado and inviting her to help him in his place to give everyone in Sakurami City the power of the Future Diaries.

 He was Kurou Amano's employer who sent him to destroy Yuki's phone.
 After Kurou failed to accomplish his task, Bacchus has his men assassinate him.
 Yuki quickly vows revenge and launches an attack on Bacchus' forces located in a pair of identical business towers.
 Bacchus takes shelter in a bank vault, the bank once run by Yuno's parents.
 The only way to gain entry is through a retinal scanner which only he and the Gasai family can access, believing Yuno is unable to since Akise assumed she was an impersonator.
 Minene tries to blow apart the vault at the cost of her life, but fails.
 Yuno drags Yuki away, but returns, using the retinal scanner to enter the vault and kill Bacchus.

 In the Third World created by Yuno, Bacchus' decision to create the Future Diaries is altered when he reads of his own death by observing Yuki's phone, cancelling out the survival game.

 His surname directly refers to the Roman god Bacchus.